canvasxyz/canvas/docs/index.md

   </div>
   <div :class="$style.colLeft">

-Canvas is a conflict-free replicated object (CRO), similar to CRDTs like Y.js, with the ability to write application logic inside the object.
+Canvas is a conflict-free replicated object, similar to CRDTs like Y.js, that provides the ability to write application logic inside a deterministic environment.

 Your application logic goes inside `actions` on the JS class, where each action has access to a multiwriter relational database.

-Actions sync between peers using event sourcing, so every peer can validate the history of your application, without a central server.
+Actions sync between peers using a distributed event log, so every peer can validate the history of your application, without a central server.

 Users log in through `signers`, which are used to authenticate their actions.
 Each signer is a DID, so you can use Ethereum, ATProto, or services like Clerk and Privy for login.